joshuadavidthomas/mcp-django/README.md

 **Usage via MCP client:**
 - "List all routes in this Django project"
 - "Show me routes that handle POST requests"
-- "Find all admin routes" (filters by pattern="admin")
+- "Find all admin routes" (filters by pattern containing "admin")
-- "What routes are named 'blog-detail'?" (filters by name="blog-detail")
+- "What routes are named 'blog-detail'?" (filters by name containing "blog-detail")

-All filters use contains matching and are combined with AND logic.
+All filters use substring matching (contains) and are combined with AND logic.

 ## Development